pwncollege/computing-101/memory/mem-dereference/DESCRIPTION.md

   +────────────────────+
 ```

-`rax` now holds a value that corresponds with the address of the data that want to load!
+`rax` now holds a value that corresponds with the address of the data that we want to load!
 Let's load it:

 ```assembly